DanieleMarrone/windows-virtualdesktopindicator/Readme.md

 ## Special thanks

-Special thanks to the user [zgdump](https://github.com/zgdump) for original version.
+Special thanks to the user [zgdump](https://github.com/zgdump) for the original version.

 ## License